sligtenberg/job-applicants-report-rails-backend/client/README.md

 To run on a development server:
  - First, use the readme for the backend to start the rails server
  - Install dependencies: $ npm install

-If you are on a mac, the following command should work:
- - In a separate terminal window run the frontend in a browser: $ npm start
+ - In a separate terminal window run the frontend in a browser: $ npm start --prefix client

-If you are using Windows, try the following instead:
- - Change the start script in /package.json to: "start": "set PORT=4000 && react-scripts start"
+If you are using Windows and that didn't work, try changing the start script in /package.json to: "start": "set PORT=4000 && react-scripts start" then try the aformentioned commands again.
- - In a separate terminal window run the frontend in a browser: $ npm start

 ## Future plans and other notes